alexchandler100/MAT_180/README.md

 The perceiver architecture generally tries to reduce this space complexity to a limit such that it should not be quadratic.
 To solve this issue, they have added a cross attention layer between the input sequence and multi-headed attention.
 In attention where we perform matrix multiplication between Query and Key where both were of size MxM where m is input sequence, in cross attention, our Query would be of size N where N< M. Using this our space complexity reduces to MxN this query of size N is called a latent array.

+### Retrieval

-Todo: Writeup about Perciever and Resnet
+Todo: Writeup about Perceiver and Resnet
 Baseline: on wandb
 Retrieval: Write about Sample Retrieval: